amp-pd/amp-pd-workflows/rna/rna-quantification/README.md

-# RNASummarization with subread featureCounts
+# RNAQuantification with salmon quant

 This workflow runs the salmon command on a pair of FASTQ files (https://combine-lab.github.io/salmon/).